-- Releasing sensitive commercial information could prejudice the Council's future negotiation capabilities and reduce confidence third parties have with the Council in order to facilitate the decision making process.
-Both the Council and the third party would be reluctant to have free and frank discussions if all that is discussed is subject to scrutiny with no safe space for 'confidential communications', the requested information may prejudice pending or future discussions which would be detrimental to the Council or the third party. - Preventing others obtaining our contractors and the Council's expertise for free when we have invested significant resources, time, expertise and intellectual property on the same - Disclosure would erode trust in the Council's ability to protect the confidentiality of information prior to the determination of any future planning application.
+- Releasing the requested information could prejudice the Council's future negotiation capabilities and reduce the confidence third parties have with the Council in order to facilitate the decision making process.
+Both the Council and any third party contractor would be reluctant to have free and frank discussions if all that is discussed is subject to scrutiny with no safe space for 'confidential communications', the requested information may prejudice pending or future decisions which would be detrimental to the Council and or third parties. - Preventing others obtaining our contractors and the Council's expertise for free when we have invested significant resources, time, expertise and intellectual property on the same - Disclosure would erode trust in the Council's ability to protect the confidentiality of information prior to the determination of any future planning application.